• Sign up for free email newsletter

 The shop will close for a spell in April as well when Ka competes at the US Coffee Championships in Portland, Ore.

-Jejes is more of a take-out than hang-out establishment, with only 4 seats inside (outdoor seating will come with warmer weather).
+Jejes is more of a take-out than hang-out establishment, initially with 4 indoor seats inside and later expanded to 8 (outdoor seating will come with warmer weather).
 Baked goods, based on recipes from Ka, are also available.

 Jejes Coffeehouse & Roaster (259 Washington St.)